This blog post is part of a detailed series of articles designed to help small business owners succeed online using WordPress.

-WordPress is so popular, that keeping up with statistics on WordPress is difficult because the information changes so often.
+WordPress is so popular, that trying to keep up with the latest statistics on WordPress is difficult because the information changes so frequently.

-For example, at the time this post was written, here is the number of downloads of the latest WordPress version …
+For example, at the time this post was published, here is the current number of downloads of the latest WordPress version …

-Note: The above figure represents only the most recent version of WordPress.
-Less than half of all current users have upgraded their WP installations to the latest version …
+Note: The above numbers represents only the most recently released version of WordPress.
+Less than half of all current users upgrade their installations to the latest release …

 (WordPress versions in current use.
 Source: https://wordpress.org/about/stats)

-As this article was being written, the number of downloads was already increasing.
-If you click on the link above and visit the WordPress download counter site, you will see a much higher figure … perhaps even a newer version, as the WordPress community continually updates the software to fix security issues and bugs, and add improved or new features.
+Even as this article was being written, the number of downloads was already increasing.
+If you were to click on the link above and visit the WordPress download counter page, you should expect to see a much higher download figure … perhaps even a different version, as the WordPress developer community continually updates the software to fix security issues and bugs, and improve or add new features.

-(Over 100 new versions of WordPress have been released in its first 11 years)
+(Over 100 new versions of WordPress have been released to date)

-WordPress currently releases a new update every 3-4 months …
+WordPress currently releases a new version every 3-4 months or so …

-(WordPress regularly releases new software updates named after famous Jazz musicians)
+(WordPress regularly releases new software updates honoring famous Jazz musicians)

 - v.4.1 = Dinah Washington (December 18, 2014),